HANICA-DWA/sep2021-project-opossum/wcag-tool/chrome-extension/README.md

 Use the following command to enable hot reloading
 `npm run dev`

-## Package single-file
+## Build single-file
-Use once this to package single-file.
+The files that are part of single-file need to be build before the extension can be run.
-Then use it to package single-file after every change to the single-file source.
+Run this command prior to starting the extension or if you're making changes to single-file source files.

-`npm run single-file`
+`npm run build:single-file`

 ## Lint